-- An explanation which is inconsistent with an injury. - Several different explanations provided for an injury. - Unexplained delay in seeking treatment. - The parents/carers are uninterested or undisturbed by an accident or injury. - Parents are absent without good reason when their child is presented for treatment. - Repeated presentation of minor injuries (which may represent a "cry for help" and if ignored could lead to a more serious injury). - Family use of different doctors and A&E departments. - Reluctance to give information or mention previous injuries.
+- An explanation which is inconsistent with an injury - Several different explanations provided for an injury - Unexplained delay in seeking treatment - The parents/carers are uninterested or undisturbed by an accident or injury - Parents are absent without good reason when their child is presented for treatment - Repeated presentation of minor injuries (which may represent a "cry for help" and if ignored could lead to a more serious injury) - Family use of different doctors and A&E departments - Reluctance to give information or mention previous injuries inadequate, or valued only insofar as they meet the needs of another person.

-Emotional abuse: the persistent emotional maltreatment of a child such as to cause severe and adverse effects on the child's emotional development.
-It may involve conveying to a child that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person.
 It may include not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate.
 It may feature age or developmentally inappropriate expectations being imposed on children.
 These may include interactions that are beyond a child's developmental capability as well as overprotection and limitation of exploration and learning or preventing the child from participating in normal social interaction.
 It may involve seeing or hearing the ill-treatment of another.
 It may involve serious bullying (including cyberbullying), causing children frequently to feel frightened or in danger, or he exploitation or corruption of children.
 Some level of emotional abuse is involved in all types of maltreatment of a child, although it may occur alone.